mitra-social/docs/documents/project-management.md

 ## Project goals

+Software is to be developed which enables the following goals and functions:

+- You want to be able to register and then log in with your user.
+- User should receive posts from other users who are followed.
+- Contemporary and simple design.
+- Easy handling.

 ## Justification, benefits

+- Many implementations of the Standard ActivityPub are clones from well-known social media, you want to get the best stuff of them all.
+- Reduce the limitations of how to implement activity pub.

 ## Non-goals

+- Additional functions should be implemented after the master's thesis, as there is not enough time for a comprehensive implementation of the ActivityPub standard.

 ## Criteria for the successful end of the project

+- A working installation where a logged in user can see posts.
+- Documentation complete.

 ## Necessary core project team